about our maine coon kittens

 Kitten vaccinations are the 3 way non adjuvanted Merial PureVax FVRCP.
-They will require one booster at a year, of the same vaccination.
+They will require one additional kitten vaccination, and a booster at a year, of the same vaccination.
 If Rabies is required by law, then the only vaccine we recommend is the Merial PureVax Feline Rabies.
 We do not use any other vaccinations including those for FIP and FeLV and our health guarantee is void should these vaccination ever be given.
 We recommend regular wellness checks but vaccination protocols have changed significantly over the past years.
 Please take some time to read the information:

 Your CoonAmor kitten will have TICA registration papers (when neutered/spayed) and the kitten’s pedigree.